strudel-science/strudel-kit/docs/getting-started/3-add-taskflow.md

   "pageDescription": "Explore data about the planets that orbit the Sun.",
 ```

-We can see above that we are giving the Task Flow a name, a title to display on its web page, and a description.
+You can see above that you are giving the Task Flow a name, a title to display on its web page, and a description.

 There also may be some key-value pairs that are specific to this type of Task Flow: